levinpwnz/testovoe/README.md

 ## This is test project and my link to git...
-## SPA application on laravel & vue.js
+## SPA application based on laravel & vue.js
 ## How to launch this project...

 composer install & composer update